Mihikamaheshhh/java-demo/README.md

 ## Project Overview

 This project demonstrates an end-to-end Continuous Integration and Continuous Deployment (CI/CD) pipeline for a Java Spring Boot application.
-The pipeline automates the software delivery lifecycle—from source code integration to deployment—using modern DevOps tools and best practices.
+The pipeline automates the software delivery lifecycle—from source code integration to deployment using modern DevOps tools and best practices.

 In addition to CI/CD automation, the project includes a complete monitoring solution using Spring Boot Actuator, Prometheus, and Grafana to collect and visualize application metrics in real time.